brenohq/ScrollSpy/README.md

 ## Bottom

-The size of the viewport's bottom is reduced by the offset:
+The size of the viewport's bottom is reduced by the offset.

+To achieve this using the Intersection Observer API we calculate `element size - offset` and apply the result as a negative margin value.

 ![bottom_offset](./assets/img/bottom_offset.png)